sbraun92/thesisSB/README.md

 2. Clone or copy the repository to your machine (e.g.by downloading the zip-file and extracting it)

-3. Open the Anaconda Prompt and navigate to you local copy of the repository
+3. Open the Anaconda Prompt and navigate to your local copy of the repository

    Basic Navigation in command window: